manga-download/haruneko/docs/development-guide/tutorials/add-website.md

 - `url` the origin of the website
 - `...tags` one or more comma seperated tags used to describe/categorize the content of the website

-Afterwards, run `node ./scripts/website-index.js` to automatically update the import in _/src/engine/websites/_index.ts_ (otherwise the website will not be available in HakuNeko).
+Afterwards, run `npm run update-website-index --workspace web` to automatically update the import in _/src/engine/websites/_index.ts_ (otherwise the website will not be available in HakuNeko).

 <details>
 <summary>MySampleMangas.ts</summary>